-The vet will start by examining your dog's mouth, if he'll allow it.
+The vet will start by examining your dog's mouth if he'll allow it.
 If not, they'll do the oral exam once your dog is under anesthesia.

-While your dog is sedated, the veterinarian will take x-rays of his mouth to look for broken teeth, abscesses, infection, dead teeth and problems with the roots of the teeth.
+While your dog is sedated, the veterinarian will take x-rays of his mouth to look for broken teeth, abscesses, infection, dead teeth, and problems with the roots of the teeth.

 RELATED: 10 Science-Based Dog Teeth Care Tips

 3. Water Additives Help With Dog Bad Breath

 Parsley is a great ingredient to add to your dog's diet.
-The herb is rich in Vitamin A, Vitamin C, antioxidants and folic acid.
+The herb is rich in Vitamin A, Vitamin C, antioxidants, and folic acid.
 It can also help freshen breath.

-You must feed parsley in small amounts.
+It would help if you fed parsley in small amounts.
 Too much of a good thing is not a good thing.
-Add about 1 teaspoon to 1 tablespoon (depending on your dog's size) of parsley to your dog's meals every 2-3 days.
+Add one teaspoon to 1 tablespoon (depending on your dog's size) of parsley to your dog's meals every 2-3 days.

 A lot of the odor in a dog's mouth comes from his gastrointestinal tract.
 This odor is caused by the bacteria in the gut that helps to break down food.

-They replace the odor causing bacteria with harmless bacteria that will aid in the digestion of food.
+They replace the odor-causing bacteria with harmless bacteria that will aid in the digestion of food.

 6. Coconut Oil Home Remedy for Dog Bad Breath

 One of the most common and affordable dog bad breath home remedies is coconut oil.
 It reduces and can even prevent bad breath.
-You can even brush your dog’s teeth with coconut oil.

 Coconut oil tastes great, so your pup shouldn't mind having his teeth brushed with it.
 It is also 100% safe and healthy for your dog to ingest.

 7. Apple Cider Vinegar

-It's beneficial for a wide variety of issues for both dogs and humans.
-When it comes to dental health, it is helpful in preventing tooth decay.
+It's beneficial for various issues for both dogs and humans.
+When it comes to dental health, it helps prevent tooth decay.

-ACV is powerful enough to break down plaque and tartar that has built up on your dog's teeth.
+ACV is powerful enough to break down plaque and tartar built up on your dog's teeth.
 It's simple to use.

 8. Dog Bad Breath Home Remedy With Dental Toys and Treats

-There are a lot of different chews, treats and toys available that promote dental health.
-Dogs have a natural instinct to chew.
+There are a lot of different chews, treats, and toys available that promote dental health.
+Dogs have an instinct to chew.

 When you're learning how to make a dog's breath smell better, providing chews and toys is a great way to keep the plaque from building up between brushings.

 Likewise, there are many dog treats made specifically for dental health.
-Studies have shown that these types of treats can reduce the buildup of bacteria on a dog's teeth by nearly 80%
+Studies have shown that these types of dog treats can reduce the buildup of bacteria on a dog's teeth by nearly 80%

-If you have questions about the state of your dog's dental health and/or what you can do to promote his oral hygiene, talk to your veterinarian.
+If you have questions about the state of your dog's dental health and what you can do to promote his oral hygiene, talk to your veterinarian.